Classifying compact 4-manifolds via generalized regular genus and G-degree: Introduction

-Without going into details, we only recall that, in the physical context, the coefficients of the $1/N$-expansion of the free energy in dimension $d$ are generating functions of regular $(d+1)$-colored graphs; moreover, the quantity driving the $1/N-$expansion is the {\it Gurau-degree}, whose definition involves the genera of the surfaces where the considered graphs regularly embed (see Definition \ref{reg_emb} for details), exactly as the strictly related notions of generalized regular genus and G-degree (\cite{[uncoloring]}, \cite{[Bonzom-Gurau-Riello-Rivasseau]}, \cite{[Bonzom-Lionni-Tanasa]}, \cite{[Gurau-Schaeffer 2013]}).
-Hence, any result obtained about generalized regular genus and/or G-degree is not only an achievement in the comprehension and possibile classification of manifolds in the PL category, but may also bring insights in the research field of random tensor models within theoretical physic, as well as in the interactions between geometry and physics.
+Without going into details, we only recall that colored tensor models were introduced within theoretical physics as a random geometry approach to quantum gravity, following the successes of random matrix models (\cite{DiFrancesco-al}) and, in this context, the coefficients of the $1/N$ expansion of the correlation functions in dimension $d$ are generating functions of regular bipartite $(d+1)$-colored graphs; moreover, the quantity driving the $1/N$ expansion is the {\it Gurau degree}, whose definition involves the genera of the surfaces where the considered graphs regularly embed (see Definition \ref{reg_emb} for details), exactly as the strictly related notions of generalized regular genus and G-degree (\cite{[uncoloring]}, \cite{[Bonzom-Gurau-Riello-Rivasseau]}, \cite{[Gurau-Schaeffer 2013]}).
+Hence, any result obtained about generalized regular genus and/or G-degree is not only an achievement in the comprehension and possible classification of manifolds in the PL category, but may also bring insights in the interactions between geometry and physics.\footnote{Note that, while the so-called colored tensor model is usually formulated in terms of complex tensors, a version involving real tensor fields, known as the Gurau-Witten model, has gained considerable interest in the study of quantum mechanical models with random interactions and their holographic properties (\cite{Gurau2017}, \cite{Witten}).
+Its $1/N$ expansion involves both bipartite and non-bipartite graphs, and hence the investigation concerns both orientable and non-orientable manifolds.}

+Other types of tensor models whose Feynman graphs include or are a particular kind of colored graphs have also been introduced (for instance the O(N)$^3$-invariant, the multi-orientable or the colored SYK models; see \cite{[Bonzom-Lionni-Tanasa]}, \cite{Carrozza-Tanasa}, \cite{Gurau2019}, \cite{Tanasa-multiorientable} and references therein) and involve the definition of suitable ``degrees'' on colored graphs whose topological significance with respect to the dual colored triangulations can be investigated, as done for example in \cite{Fusy-Lionni-Tanasa}.

 As far as the $d$-dimensional setting is concerned, the present paper proves in Section \ref{sec_general-properties} several general properties of generalized regular genus and G-degree, relating them to the analogue invariants for the boundary manifold (Proposition \ref{genus vs boundary genus}), or for the summands of a connected sum decomposition (Proposition \ref{connected sums}), and establishing an inequality between generalized regular genus and the rank of the fundamental group, in case of manifolds with empty or connected boundary (Proposition \ref{genus vs rank}).
 Moreover, in Section \ref{sec_hadlebodies and xI}, standard graphs representing some interesting classes of PL $d$-manifolds are obtained, yielding the computation of the associated invariants: see Proposition \ref{prop.handlebodies} concerning handlebodies, and Proposition \ref{MxI} concerning the product between a closed $d$-manifold and the interval.
 A similar approach is then performed in Section \ref{section_bundles}, in the $4$-dimensional setting, as regards the $\mathbb D^2$-bundles over $\mathbb S^2$.